Shrinath-M/Week3_Data_Structures/README.md

-# Week 3: Exception Handling and Java Collections
+# Week 3: Data Structures

-Welcome to the repository for **Week 3** of our Java learning journey.
-This week focused on robust error handling and working with Java’s built-in data structures using the **Collections Framework**.
+Data structures are essential for organizing, managing, and storing data efficiently in computer programs.
+They provide ways to collect and arrange data so that it can be accessed and modified effectively.
+Common data structures like arrays, lists, stacks, queues, sets, and maps serve different purposes depending on the problem at hand.
+Understanding these structures and their underlying principles is key to writing optimized and scalable applications.

 ---